Queky/book_notes/haskell_from_first_principles/chapter2/ch_2.md

     * `*` infix function name

 ## Declaring values
-* The order of delcarations in a source file doesn't matter
+* The order of declarations in a source file doesn't matter
     * Check `learn.hs`

 ### Troubleshooting